Memorial Hall (Rockford, Illinois)

-Veterans Memorial Hall and Museum (formerly known as Soldiers and Sailors Memorial Hall) one of the oldest museums in Winnebago County, is located one block west of the Rock River in downtown Rockford.
+Veterans Memorial Hall and Museum (formerly known as Soldiers and Sailors Memorial Hall) one of the oldest museums in Winnebago County, Illinois, United States is located one block west of the Rock River in downtown Rockford, Illinois.
 Construction on the Hall began in 1901 and was finished in 1902, but dedication was delayed.
 On June 3, 1903, President Theodore Roosevelt. visited Rockford for the opening and dedication of what was then known as Soldiers and Sailors Memorial Hall.
-Although initially conceived to honor Winnebago County veterans of the Mexican War, Civil War, and Spanish-American War, supporters of the hall adapted it to honor Winnebago County veterans of all decades.
+Although initially conceived to honor Winnebago County veterans of the Mexican–American War, American Civil War, and Spanish-American War, supporters of the hall adapted it to honor Winnebago County veterans of all decades.
 The building is administered by the Winnebago County Board.

 Description

 The architecture of Veterans Memorial Hall is classical Greek revival meaning that two sides are identical.
 The building has stairs with columns and doubles doors on the east and west sides, making them visually identical sides.
 Decorative façades of Indiana Bedford limestone cover all four sides of the building.
 Carved in the stone portico of the building on the west façade are the words "Soldiers and Sailors Memorial Hall" and the date "1902".
 The red tile roof is topped with a skylight.
 Flagpoles stand on both the east and west sides of the building and a sign acknowledging Main Street as a Blue Star Highway graces the west side garden.

 The lawn on the east side of the building underwent extensive renovation in 2016.
 It is now home to the Armistice-Memorial to Peace, which is a memorial to honor Veterans and educate the community of past Armistice/Veterans Day events at its location as well as inform visitors about the County owned Civil War Statue mounted on a column from Rockford's original Carnegie Library.

 Veterans Memorial Hall contains three floors, including the basement, all of which are serviced by an elevator.
 An auditorium and stage take up most of the upper floor.
 Numerous museum exhibits fill the main floor and the basement level also has exhibits and conference space.
 The building continues to serve its original mission of honoring local veterans as a museum of all wars.
 The interior walls are elaborately painted with symbols and names associated with the Civil War and the Civil War veterans’ associations, The Spanish–American War Veterans and the Grand Army of the Republic.
 Permanente exhibits include large wall mounted bronze plaques containing the names of those from Winnebago County who fought and died in the Civil War.
 Over time, several paintings were irreparably damaged or lost due to poor maintenance and pollution; others have been covered up or painted over.